Fry’s is dead, and it’s taking part of Silicon Valley culture with it

 If you live in one of the 41 states that didn’t have a Fry’s, or you don’t consider yourself much of a nerd, this news might mean nothing to you.
 But for some of us, Fry’s demise—though inevitable—is a shock.
 (Happily, Micro Center, another venerable chain skewing more to the eastern half of the U.S., is still with us.)

 Fry’s eventually had locations as eastward as Indiana, but it began in the Bay Area in 1985, where it was cofounded by three brothers whose father had sold his grocery empire (also called Fry’s) and given them some of the proceeds.
-Its relationship with Silicon Valley was symbiotic, and its loss feels like a blow to valley culture as much as a business failure.
+Its relationship with Silicon Valley was symbiotic, and its loss feels like a blow to Valley culture as much as a business failure.

 Officially, Fry’s is blaming “changes in the retail industry and the challenges posed by the Covid-19 pandemic” for its closure.
-But it’s clearly been struggling for years.
-In the boom years, it had more cashiers ringing up purchases than any other store I’ve ever seen, and even then the checkout line was always long and twisty.
+But it’s clearly been degrading for years.
+In its boom times, it had more cashiers ringing up purchases than any other store I’ve ever seen, and even then the checkout line was always long and twisty.
 When the store in Palo Alto, California—where I shopped most often—stopped needing an employee to play traffic cop for this ritual, I knew something was amiss.

 In 2019, Fry’s fell off a cliff.
 Once a technological horn of plenty, the stores suddenly had trouble keeping even a bare minimum of items in stock.
 The company claimed that this was due to its move to a business model involving taking items on consignment and paying its suppliers only once an item was sold.
 That might have been true, but the shift appeared to be destroying Fry’s in the process.